ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-lnw-overlay-ipv6.md

 ### Configure rules for mapping between Physical port and ACC port representor

-Configure rules to send ingress packets from a physical port to its respective port representors.
+Configure rules to send ingress packets from a physical port to its associated port representors.

-Refer above port mapping for physical port to ACC port representor mapping.
-Here sample commands are shown for a single physical port, configure similar mapping for remaining physical ports.
+Refer to above port mapping for physical port to ACC port representor mapping.
+Here, sample commands are shown for a single physical port.
+Configure similar mapping for remaining physical ports.

 Example:

-- Physical port 0 port id is 0
-- Corresponding port representor VSI value 17
+- Physical port 0 port id is 0, its corresponding port representor has VSI value 17
 - If a VSI is used as an action, add an offset of 16 to the VSI value

 ```bash